mnugent04/ProjectB/README.md

 3. Bar chart of various sectors that make up a country's pollution level.

 ## Data Used:
-CSV file containing annual CO₂ emissions by region (https://ourworldindata.org/grapher/annual-co-emissions-by-region?time=earliest..2023).
-CSV file containing annual CO₂ emissions by sector and region (https://ourworldindata.org/grapher/co-emissions-by-sector).
+CSV file containing annual CO₂ emissions by region for the choropleth map (https://ourworldindata.org/grapher/annual-co-emissions-by-region?time=earliest..2023).
+CSV file containing annual CO₂ emissions by sector and region in order to take a drill down apporoach to the choropleth map (https://ourworldindata.org/grapher/co-emissions-by-sector).
 Located in the root directory titled 'annual-co-emissions-by-region.csv' and 'co-emissions-by-sector.csv'.

 ## Strategies from SwD:
 Using a bar chart to represent the data because there is less of a learning curve for the audience. (pg 50)